AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 # Makers Coding Bootcamp Portfolio

-If you are reading this document, you wonder if my software engineering skills are developed enought to start a career.
+If you are reading this document, you are wondering if my software engineering skills are developed enough to start a career.

 I went on the [Makers Software Engineering Bootcamp](https://makers.tech/) a 12 week, full-time, onsite course.
 Here is the portfolio that shows evidences of my learnings.
-The repositories shared in this document are not meant to be perfect but to show the progression in each of the topics listed in the Table of Contents below.
+The repositories shared in this document are not meant to be perfect but to show the progression in each of the topics listed below.

-The 'I can make anything' parts are longer, for convenience, I created few shortcuts to summaries and feedback in the Table of Contents below.
+The 'I can make anything' parts are longer, for convenience, I created few shortcuts to summaries and feedback in the Table of Contents.

 ---
 **Table of Contents**